Skip to article frontmatterSkip to article content

 }

-You can also declare the output schema with response_model:
+You can also declare an endpoint’s output schema with response_model:

 @app.get("/users/{user_id}", response_model=User)